GideonBuckwalter/linyalg/README.md

 # linyalg
-A lightweight, student-made, linear algebra library written in Python and having NumPy-like syntax.
+A student-made, human-readable, lightweight linear algebra library written in Python and having NumPy-like syntax.